 - Finally, all that remains is to calculate and draw your cumulative sums.
 This can be done by adding the subtotals for your first and second categories, placing a cross over the second bar to illustrate that sum.
 Combine this figure with the subtotal for the third category, placing another cross above the third bar to illustrate the new sum.
 Continue to do this for the other categories, joining each cross with a line until they are all connected.
 The final cross should correspond to 100% on the right-hand scale.
 And there you have it, your very own Pareto chart!

-You can go to https://www.6Sigma.us/six-sigma-training.php to learn more about our training solutions.
+To learn more about our six sigma training solutions.